 - The Part 1 Application should be submitted if you are seeking a preliminary determination of National Register eligibility for a property not yet listed or if your property is located within the boundaries of a National Register-listed historic district.
-To avoid project delays, submit Part 1 well ahead of the planned start date. - 2.
-If rehabilitation work is completed and the building has been placed in service prior to the submission of Part 1, the project will not qualify for the tax credit according to IRS regulations.
-To learn more about late submissions, read Rehabilitation Credit (historic preservation) FAQs.
+To avoid project delays, submit Part 1 well ahead of the planned start date. - If rehabilitation work is completed and the building has been placed in service prior to the submission of Part 1, the project will not qualify for the tax credit according to IRS regulations.
+To learn more about late submissions, read Topical Tax Brief - Late Submission of the Historic Preservation Certification Application.
 It is recommended you consult the IRS about late submissions. - 3.
-If you are working with a property that is less than fifty years old, has experienced extensive alterations or additions, or the history and significance of the property are difficult to determine, work with the Inventory and Registration Department of the State Historic Preservation Office to complete a National Register Preliminary Questionnaire before submitting the Part 1 application.
+If you are working with a property that is less than fifty years old, has experienced extensive alterations or additions, or the history and significance of the property are difficult to determine, work with the Inventory and Registration Department of the

+State Historic Preservation Office to complete a National Register Preliminary Questionnaire before submitting the Part 1 application.